A Message from the Editor in Chief

 The Osgoode Society for Canadian Legal History was established in 1979 to promote the publication of work on the history of Canadian law, and to create and preserve an oral history archive.

 We have been very successful at both of these.
 As of 2023 we have published exactly 121 books in a wide variety of areas.
-In 2024 we will add 3 or 4 more to that total.
+In 2024 we will add 4 more to that total.
 Our books have ranged from biographies of Supreme Court of Canada judges Bora Laskin, Brian Dickson, Bertha Wilson, Emmett Hall, and Ivan Rand; to historical studies of the law relating to women and ethnic and racial minorities; to examinations of the law making up our three legal traditions, the Indigenous, the French and the English; to case studies; and to histories of courts, the legal profession and legal education.
 Our full range of titles is available here.

 mcmurty